-Expanding on concepts introduced in Drawing in the first semester Drawing course.
-This class builds competence in using CAD as a tool to communicate.
-Kitchen planning and cabinet design are emphasized.
+Expanding on concepts introduced in Drawing 1 & 2, this class builds competence in using AutoCAD as a tool to communicate.
+32mm cabinetry, architectural layout and cabinet design are emphasized.
 Students learn to develop working drawings and details for cabinet, millwork and furniture projects.